tidyverse/readr/cran-comments.md

 (https://github.com/tidyverse/readr/tree/master/revdep#readme).
 There were 8 errors
 related to changes in readr.

-I have submitted fixes to the three packages which allow them to pass checks with readr 1.2.0
+I have submitted fixes to the 8 packages which allow them to pass checks with readr 1.2.0

 * ddpcr